-Regional Group/Learning Community Participation
+Regional Learning Group/Learning Community Participation

-Because the Regional Group/learning community provides collegiality, synergy, and support for progress in the program, all Leadership participants are required to meet with their groups on a monthly basis but at least seven times each academic year.
-This includes attendance at the annual Roundtable Conference where group activities are evaluated, plans are formulated for the next year's activities, and groups are reconfigured to accept new members and/or change groups.
-A group may be a "Regional Group" in that everyone lives in the same geographic region and usually meets face-to-face in the region, or a group may be scattered geographically, but meet using a combination of face-to-face and virtual interaction.
+Because the regional learning group/learning community provides collegiality, synergy, and support for progress in the program, all Leadership participants are required to meet with their groups on a monthly basis but at least seven times each year.
+This includes attendance at the annual Roundtable conference where group activities are evaluated, plans are formulated for the next year's activities, and groups are reconfigured to accept new members and/or change groups.
+A group may be a "regional learning group" in that everyone lives in the same geographic region and usually meets face-to-face in the region, or a group may be scattered geographically, but meet using a combination of face-to-face and virtual interaction.
 At any rate, the group experience is a critical part of the Leadership Program.
 It is within the group process that participants increase and enhance significant competence in leading, setting goals, evaluating progress, solving problems, resolving conflict, and providing support.
-Competence as a servant leader may be demonstrated on the job or among the members of your learning community/Regional Group.
+Competence as a servant leader may be demonstrated on the job or among the members of your learning community/ regional learning group.

-- Regional Groups are to be composed of three to seven members.
-In each case, there must be at least two members of the Regional Group who are available to sign off competencies in which there is no conflict of interest, such as being closely related or having a supervisory relationship with the person whose work is being evaluated.
-Graduates can also be Regional Group members, but at least two of the group members must be active participants in the program. - The Regional Group reviews the IDP for each member while in the process of being submitted for faculty review. - Each Regional Group member collaborates with other members around their dissertation topic selection, proposal, and final paper or research project. - Faculty attend Regional Group meetings by invitation.
+• Regional learning groups are to be composed of three to seven members.
+In each case, there must be at least two members of the regional learning group who are available to sign off competencies in which there is no conflict of interest, such as being closely

+- related or having a supervisory relationship with the person whose work is being evaluated.
+Graduates can also be regional learning group members, but at least two of the group members must be active participants in the program. - The regional learning group reviews the IDP for each member while in the process of being submitted for faculty review. - Each regional learning group member collaborates with other members around their dissertation topic selection, proposal, and final paper or research project. - Faculty attend regional learning group meetings by invitation.
 Weekday visitation is preferred and encouraged; however, arrangements can be made for weekend visitations.
-Faculty provide general program assistance as well as specific expertise in the competency areas. - Faculty are available for two visits a year to each Regional Group.
+Faculty provide general program assistance as well as specific expertise in the competency areas. - Faculty are available for two visits a year to each regional learning group.
 Smaller groups are encouraged to combine for faculty visits.
 Faculty visits cannot be banked; that is, remaining allowable visits may not be carried from one year to the next.
-Under normal circumstances, the same faculty member may not visit the same group more than twice in one year. - The Regional Group reviews the portfolio of each member before it is submitted to the IDP Program Team for approval. - Each Regional Group is responsible for planning, scheduling, and reporting its activities.
+Under normal circumstances, the same faculty member may not visit the same group more than twice in one year. - The regional learning group reviews the portfolio of each member before it is submitted to the IDP Program Team for approval. - Each regional learning group is responsible for planning, scheduling, and reporting its activities.

-Annual Leadership Conference
+Annual Roundtable Conference

-Attendance at the entire annual conference is a required component of the Leadership Program.
+Attendance at the entire annual Roundtable conference is a required component of the Leadership Program.
 The goal of the conference is to recast the vision of the program personally and corporately.
 Each year there is a different emphasis with multiple opportunities to demonstrate, develop, and clarify competence.
 It is a time of inspiration, renewal, and refocus.
 You may only be excused from this conference in the event of a family emergency such as an illness or death.
 In such a case, arrangements need to be made with your advisor prior to the conference.